Kobzol/cargo-remark/README.md

 These remarks can tell you where and why has LLVM failed to apply certain optimizations.
 In certain cases[^1], you can use this knowledge to change your code so that it optimizes better.
-In the future, I hope that `rustc` will be able to emit its own, Rust-specific (MIR?) optimization remarks.
+In the future, I hope that `rustc` will be able to emit its own, Rust-specific (MIR?) optimization remarks, but this is just an idea at this point.

 [^1]: Currently, probably only if you are a LLVM expert.